mouseless/learn-nuxt/README.md

 manipulate markdown files befor building.
 It removes `.md` extension from links in markdown files so that they both work in markdown and published web site correctly.

+### Replace Content

+This task (`.theme/prebuild/tasks/replaceContent.js`) replaces given old text to new text in files with given extension.
+We used this one to replace `README.md` with `index.md` before fixing links.